lauracion/jupyterbook-2023/speaker_content/01-morning-oral-session/01-bisson.md

 ```
 ![is2xarray](https://github.com/zachghiaccio/jupyterbook-2023/blob/quest-presentation/speaker_content/01-morning-oral-session/files/bisson/is2_xarray_structure.PNG)

 To make the data easier to plot, let's convert the data into a Pandas DataFrame, just like Argo.
-Since we are only looking at one file, we have sped up the coversion to a DataFrame by removing redundant Xarray dimensions.
+Since we are only looking at one file, we have sped up the conversion to a DataFrame by removing redundant Xarray dimensions.

 ```python
 # Convert from Xarray to Pandas